Registe0/Registe0/README.md

 Here are some ideas to get you started:

--🔭 I’m currently working on something
+-🔭 I’m currently working on website
 - 🌱 I’m currently learning basic coding
 - 👯 I’m looking to collaborate on Michael Rosen
 - 🤔 I’m looking for help with nik naks
 - 💬 Ask me about plums
-- 📫 How to reach me: Unknown
+- 📫 How to reach me: xyz.358@yandex.com
 - 😄 Pronouns: he/him/his
 - ⚡ Fun fact:your'e